 What are we now, Roosevelt Island?
-The question comes fast into focus through the lens of the coronavirus crisis.
-When normal strips back to essential, who and what are we?
+Through the lens of Covid-19, the question takes shape.
+When normal’s stripped back to essentials, who and what are we?

 By David Stone

 Change this fast is never expected.
 You can’t plan for it.

 It comes out of the blue, but two months deep into coronavirus crisis, what have we learned about ourselves, our community?

 Limited to walks on promenades and in our parks, conversations from six plus feet away, through masks, we see our neighbors differently.

 A community gives up flourishes and finishing touches, revealing simple foundations and clarity.

 It’s impressive.
 Coherent.
 A good number of us isolated for weeks, but among those who haven’t, the mood is surprisingly pleasant.

 And helpful.
 A hearty band scrambles, day after day, distributing food to homebound and/or impoverished Islanders.
 Free meals pour in from the city as well nonprofits.